rabbitmq/rabbitmq-website/site/confirms.md

 This guide covers the features in AMQP 0-9-1 but the idea is largely the same in other supported protocols.

-Delivery processing acknowledgements from consumers to RabbitMQ are known as acknowledgements in AMQP 0-9-1 parlance; broker acknowledgements to publishers are a protocol extension called [publisher confirms](#publisher-confirms).
+Delivery processing acknowledgements from [consumers](/consumers.html) to RabbitMQ are known as acknowledgements in messaging protocols; broker acknowledgements to [publishers](/publishers.html) are a protocol extension called [publisher confirms](#publisher-confirms).
 Both features build on the same idea and are inspired by TCP.